Unpacking the Latest Options Trading Trends in Zscaler

 Zscaler is a software-as-a-service, or SaaS, firm focusing on providing cloud-native cybersecurity solutions to primarily enterprise customers.
 Zscaler's offerings can be broadly partitioned into Zscaler Internet Access, which provides secure access to external applications, and Zscaler Private Access, which provides secure access to internal applications.
 The firm is headquartered in San Jose, California, and went public in 2018.

-In light of the recent options history for Zscaler, it's now appropriate to focus on the company itself.
-We aim to explore its current performance.
+Having examined the options trading patterns of Zscaler, our attention now turns directly to the company.
+This shift allows us to delve into its present market position and performance

-Current Position of Zscaler With a volume of 461,783, the price of ZS is up 2.03% at $208.38.
-RSI indicators hint that the underlying stock may be approaching overbought.
-Next earnings are expected to be released in 26 days.
-What The Experts Say On Zscaler
+Zscaler's Current Market Status With a trading volume of 693,483, the price of ZS is down by -0.16%, reaching $210.81.
+Current RSI values indicate that the stock is may be overbought.
+Next earnings report is scheduled for 20 days from now.
+Professional Analyst Ratings for Zscaler

-Over the past month, 2 industry analysts have shared their insights on this stock, proposing an average target price of $232.5.
+In the last month, 2 experts released ratings on this stock with an average target price of $225.0.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.